 hm - what exactly do you mean by "noisy"?
 Isn't it up to the user to close the window he doesn't need anymore?
 It's as easy as pressing the "x" button.

 BTW: foreground doesn't mean modal.
 It would still be possible to interact with the main window.

 I agree though, that multiple forms for the same feature is bad.
 But multiple forms from different features is important for comparison reasons.

 If we want to please all users - we could have an option on the application level to enable/disable this behavior ;-)

 An additional idea would be to enable/disable the form "in front" behavior per feature form.
 KDE has such a "per Window" setting which forces the Window to stay on top of all the other Windows.
 In older versions KDE also had a button in the Window title bar for this to quickly enable/disable this behavior.

-#8 Updated by Harrissou Santanna over 3 years ago
+#8 Updated by Harrissou Santanna almost 4 years ago